baasilsanu/monteCarloSim/README.md

 ## README.md

 Simple program to derive the probabilites of the Monty Hall problem.
-The right solution (though highly controversial) is derived here using the Monte Carlo method.
+The right solution (which was highly controversial) is derived here using the Monte Carlo method.

 Details of the problem can be found [here.](https://en.wikipedia.org/wiki/Monty_Hall_problem)